LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 immutable data structures, types for first-class classes and objects, and types for Racket's numeric tower.
-We absolutely agree that it is crucial to analyze the mutators in light of these features; perhaps adding a breakdown of features by benchmark to section 6.3 would help clarify this?
+We absolutely agree that it is crucial to analyze the mutators in light of these features; perhaps adding a breakdown of features per benchmark to section 6.3 would help clarify this?

 >   - The benchmarks are selected (line 647), but why?
 The GPT benchmark suite of
 >     Racket provides more examples.

-The benchmarks in figure 5 are the ten largest dependency graphs of the GTP suite.
+The benchmarks in figure 5 are the ten with the largest dependency graphs of the GTP suite.
 We will rephrase L646-648 to make this clearer.